bvibber/mediawiki-svn/extensions/RDF/README.RDF.txt

 between <rdf> ... </rdf> tags.
 Administrators and programmers can add new automated RDF models, too.

-This is the first version of the extension and it's almost sure to have bugs.
+This is an early version of the extension and it's almost sure to have bugs.
 See the BUGS section below for info on how to report problems.